microsoft/MixedReality-Unreal-Samples/HL2Collab/README.md

 ---
 page_type: sample
-name: HoloLens Multiplayer Networking in Unity
+name: HoloLens Multiplayer Networking in Unreal
 description: This sample shows how to network multiple HoloLens 2 devices using the built-in Unreal Engine networking system.
 languages:
 - cpp